A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Numerical examples

 \subsection{Low order discretization}

-A 3D mesh (of the type shown in \cref{fig:ELEMENTS}) is sequentially refined and spaces, $\cU^h$, of piecewise linear finite elements are constructed.
+A 3D mesh (of the type shown in \cref{fig:ELEMENTS}) is sequentially refined and spaces $\cU^h$ of piecewise linear finite elements are constructed.
 The nonconforming formulation (\cref{sec:mortar}) uses the following spaces: piecewise linear $\cE^H = \cE^h$ in the {\Elements} and piecewise constant $\cF^H$ on the {\Faces}.
 Static condensation (\cref{sec:condensation}) is relatively cheap in this case, involving the elimination of only a few edofs and Lagrangian multipliers per {\Element}.
-The smoother in \eqref{eq:M} is used throughout with $\nu = 4$ for the auxiliary space preconditioner \eqref{eq:Bmult}.
+The smoother in \eqref{eq:M} is used throughout with $\nu = 4$ for the auxiliary space preconditioners.
 Also, when an AMGe hierarchy (\cite[Section 5]{IPpreconditioner}) is constructed, a single (smallest) eigenvector is taken from all local eigenvalue problems on all levels and \eqref{eq:M} is invoked with $\nu = 2$ as relaxation in the multigrid V-cycle.

-First, $\cB_\mathrm{sc}$ in \eqref{eq:cBsc} is employed with an (almost) exact inversion of the respective Schur complement $\Sigma$ (i.e., $S^\mone = \Sigma^\mone$), resulting in $\cB^\mone = \cB_\mathrm{sc}^\mone = \cA^\mone$ in the auxiliary space preconditioner of \eqref{eq:Bmult}.
+First, $\cB_\mathrm{sc}$ in \eqref{eq:cBsc} is employed with an (almost) exact inversion of the respective Schur complement $\Sigma$ (i.e., $S^\mone = \Sigma^\mone$), resulting in $\cB^\mone = \cB_\mathrm{sc}^\mone = \cA^\mone$ in the auxiliary space preconditioners.
 Results are shown in \cref{tbl:shurloworderexact}.
-It is interesting to observe that, as discussed in the end of \cref{sec:analysisexact}, the quality of the preconditioner improves as the mesh is refined. \Cref{tbl:shurlowordersaamge} shows results when $S^\mone$ is implemented via a fixed number of PCG iterations, preconditioned by a single V-cycle of AMGe.
+It is interesting to observe that, as discussed in the end of \cref{sec:analysisexact}, the quality of the preconditioner improves as the mesh is refined, although it takes considerably longer for the additive method to enter such an ``asymptotic regime''. \Cref{tbl:shurlowordersaamge} shows results when $S^\mone$ is implemented via a fixed number of PCG iterations preconditioned by a single V-cycle of AMGe or BoomerAMG \cite{hypre}.
 Notice that, since the quality of approximation by the mortar method on coarser meshes is lower, initially solving the mortar problem exactly is not beneficial and the approximate inverse actually provides better results, but this is reversed as the mesh is refined and the respective mortar formulation starts producing higher quality approximations.

+Notice that the multiplicative method performs substantially better for this hard problem, involving high-contrast coefficients.
+In view of \eqref{eq:Badd} and \eqref{eq:Bmult}, the smoothing is executed differently in $B^\mone_{\mathrm{add}}$ and $B^\mone_{\mathrm{mult}}$.
+Here, this results in faster and more robust convergence for the multiplicative method.